 And a lot of that comes through, they didn’t teach themselves to, like you said, to really be able to handle themselves and stuff like that.
 So that’s, that’s some good advice is, you know, try to look at it more as, Hey, I’m really here to my goal is really to teach myself to be better.
 I’m not, you know, people that make it to the NFL, or, you know, to the Canadian or to, you know, maybe it’s just, you know, arena or something like that.
-It’s, it’s the whole aspect of, Hey, they didn’t, they didn’t just stop at high school and just say, am done for the next five years until I get in the NFL, they kept learning and improving and growing.
+It’s, it’s the whole aspect of, Hey, they didn’t, they didn’t just stop at high school and just say, being done for the next five years until I get in the NFL, they kept learning and improving and growing.
 So I think that that’s, that’s some good advice is, is, you know, look at your opportunities and, and, and try to think about it in more of a way of how am I going to continue growing as I try to reach my goal.
-So, so with that said, with that transition and, and going a little bit further past the college aspect, what makes you think that you being an athlete yourself and going through that transition and us talking a little bit about how, how the athletics side relates to the business side a little bit, how do you, why do you think athletes in general make potential good business owners?
+So, so with that said, with that transition and, and going a little bit further past the college aspect, what makes you think that you being an athlete yourself and going through that transition and us talking a little bit about how, how the athletics side relates to the business side a little bit, how do you, why do you think athletes, in general, make potential good business owners?

 Mike Hollis (00:34:10):

-Well, I think, the first and probably the most important answer I would give you is as our, as our, our drive for perfection.
-I mean, if I’m a business owner, I want, I want it to be top notch.
+Well, I think, the first and probably the most important answer I would give you is as us, as our, our drive for perfection.
+I mean, if I’m a business owner, I want, I want it to be top-notch.
 I want it to be as good as I can get it.
 And as far as work ethic is concerned, you know, you, you have to understand guys that get to NFL level.
 Like we talked about before, it’s not something they just woke up one day and now they’re an NFL player.
 They worked their butts off to be there.
-And I did as well clearly, but, you know, being, getting to that level, the, the road to getting to the NFL and, and then maintaining that as well is, is very, very challenging.
+And I did as well clearly, but, you know, being, getting to that level, the the road to getting to the NFL and, and then maintaining that as well is, is very, very challenging.
 And it’s rewarding because you know, how much work you’ve put in there, uh, to get to that level and then to maintain that level as long as you could possibly do.